 But you need to keep at it to see any results.
 For how long?

-Listen, it’s only after more than 100 pieces I found a sense of direction in my writing.
+Listen, it’s only after over 100 pieces I found a sense of direction in my writing.

 You’ll need to strike that delicate balance between what you’re best at writing and what topics engage your readers the best.

 The written word is the strongest source of power in the entire universe. — Gary Halbert